TheSkyentist/GELATO/README.md

 The behaviour of HQUAILS is controlled entirely by the "PARAMS.json" file.
 And example parameter file is included in the repository.

 * Outfolder: This parameter is the path to the output directory.
-* RegionWidth: The border around emission lines in velocity space that is fit (km/s).
+* ContinuumRegion: The border around emission lines in velocity space that is fit (km/s).
-* LineDataWidth: The border around an emission line that must be contained within the spectrum in order to be fit, also where the flux is calculate to assign an initial value.
+* LineRegion: The border around an emission line that must be contained within the spectrum in order to be fit, also where the flux is calculate to assign an initial value.
-* BackgroundDeg: Degree of polynomial for continuum background.
+* ContinuumDeg: Degree of polynomial for continuum continuum.
 * MaxIter: Maximum number of minimization algorithm iterations.
 * NBoot: Number of bootstrap iterations to constrain error on parameters.
 * FThresh: F-test threshold to incorporate additional model parameters.
 * NProcess: Number of processes to open with python multiprocessing.
 Set equal to 1 to use only a single thread.
 * Plotting: Produce plots or not.
 * PlotComp: To plot only the components of the fit or the total fit.
+* CalcEW: To calculate equivalent widths or not.
 * Concatenate: To concatenate the results of a multiple HQUAILS run or not.
 * Verbose: To print output for each object or not.
 * EmissionGroups: Dictionary of emission lines to be fit by HQUAILS.
 The structure of this dictionary is crucial to the operation of HQUAILS.
 The following section details the format of this dictionary.